dataspecer/ds-wdoi/source/preprocessing/README.md

       - classes extraction - use `cls`
       - properties extraction - use `props`
       - for both extractions - use `both`
-  - required paths to `classes.json.bz2` and `properties.json.bz2` in the given order
+  - required paths to `classes.json.bz2` and `properties.json.bz2` from previous phase, in the given order

         $> python 3_extraction.py both classes.json.bz2 properties.json.bz2